What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Model Size and Computational Budget

 \section{Model Size and Computational Budget}

 We utilize six recent LLMs: GPT-4o (gpt-4o-20240513)~\cite{hurst2024gpt}, Llama-3.2-11B-Vision-Instruct, Llama-3.2-3B-Instruct, and Llama-3.1-8B-Instruct~\cite{dubey2024llama}, Mistral-7B-Instruct-v0.3~\cite{jiang2023mistral}, and Qwen2.5-7B-Instruct~\cite{qwen2.5}.
 For our experiments, we set \texttt{temperature} = 0.8, \texttt{top\_p} = 1, \texttt{frequency\_penalty} = 0.6, no presence penalty, no stopping condition other than the maximum number of tokens to generate, \texttt{max\_tokens} = 2048.
-All experiments are conducted on AMD - 1984 cores CPUs and an Nvidia A100 - 80GB GPUs.
-For our HBB, It takes less than 30 minutes for GPT-4o Batch API to evaluate all questions.
-Llama-3.2-11B-Vision-Instruct needs around 21 hours to run all questions in our HBB.
-Llama-3.1-8B-Instruct, Mistral-7B-Instruct-v0.3, and Qwen2.5-7B-Instruct take approximately 18 hours to run all questions in HBB.
-And Llama-3.2-3B-Instruct finishes all questions in HBB less than 10 hours.
+All experiments are conducted on AMD - 1984 cores CPUs and Nvidia A100 - 80GB GPUs.
+For our DBB, it takes less than 30 minutes for the GPT-4o Batch API to evaluate all questions.
+Llama-3.2-11B-Vision-Instruct needs around 21 hours to run all questions in our DBB.
+Llama-3.1-8B-Instruct, Mistral-7B-Instruct-v0.3, and Qwen2.5-7B-Instruct take approximately 18 hours to run all questions in DBB.
+And Llama-3.2-3B-Instruct finishes all questions from DBB in less than 10 hours.